sphinx-contrib/doxylink/doc/index.rst

 .. confval:: doxylink

     The environment is set up with a dictionary mapping the interpreted text role to a tuple of tag file and prefix.
     The keys of this dictionary must be lower-case.
+The prefix can be an absolute path or a path relative to `Sphinx' output directory`_.
+It may be a path to the directory that contains your *index.html* or a path to your Doxygen pdf file.

     .. code-block:: python